-Additionally, NMIC has entered into commitments with the Arizona Department of Insurance, the California Insurance Department, the Missouri Department of Insurance, the New York State Department of Financial Services, the Ohio Department of Insurance, and the Texas Commissioner of Insurance not to pay or declare any dividends for the three-year period ending in January 2016.
-NMIC is currently licensed in 48 states and D.C.
+Additionally, NMIC has entered into commitments with the Arizona Department of Insurance, the California Insurance Department, the Florida Office of Insurance Regulation, the Missouri Department of Insurance, the New York State Department of Financial Services, the Ohio Department of Insurance, and the Texas Commissioner of Insurance not to pay or declare any dividends for the three-year period ending in January 2016.
+NMIC is currently licensed in 49 states and D.C.
 NMIC may enter into similar commitments with other state insurance departments.
 Some of these other states may restrict the Company's ability to pay stockholder dividends.